kdoore/CS2335-Gitbook/project1-checklist.md

 	- Create a StartButton as a child of the TitlePanel
 	- Create a Title UI-text as a child of the TitlePanel
 	- Add a CanvasGroup to the TitlePanel
-	- Create a customScript: ClosePanel.cs - This can be a re-usable script.
+	- Create a customScript: HidePanel.cs - This can be a re-usable script.
-	- Attach the ClosePanel script as a component to the TitlePanel
+	- Attach the HidePanel script as a component to the TitlePanel
 	- Declare object-reference variables for the Button and CanvasGroup components.